RikFabri/RikFabri/README.md

-#### I'm a hobby ITer studying game development at DAE.
+#### I'm an audio programmer working at IO-Interatctive.
 I mostly use C++ but exploring new languages and tools is always fun.
-I love creating things and try to be a jack of all trades!
+I love creating things and try to be a jack of all trades in my spare time!

 Check out my personal website [here](www.rikfabri.github.io/)!